marysia/marysia.github.io/_tils/2025-07-01-overview-catastrophic-ai-risks.md

 ### **Rogue AIs**
- AI systems are optimization processes that will find the most efficient path to achieve their given goals, but "most efficient" can - and often does - conflict with *unstated* human values and constraints.
+ AI systems do not have "bad intentions".
+They do, however, have goals.
+And in their essence, AI systems are optimization processes that will find the most efficient path to achieve their given goals.
+But "most efficient" can - and often does - conflict with *unstated* human values and constraints.
 And it's impossible to state *everything*

- As AIs become more capable, they become better at finding these efficient-but-problematic solutions, and better at recognizing that humans would interfere if they knew about these methods - making concealment instrumentally useful for goal achievement, regardless of any intent to harm humans.
+ As AIs become more capable, they become better at finding these efficient-but-problematic solutions, and better at recognizing that humans would interfere if they knew about these methods - which opens the door for dishonest and rogue systems.
+This is not because they're evil, but because they try to achieve their goals, which are misaligned with ours.

 ### **How they tie together**